espressif/esp-idf/docs/en/api-reference/peripherals/gptimer.rst

 Different ESP chips might have different numbers of independent timer groups, and within each group, there could also be several independent timers.
 [1]_

 A GPTimer instance is represented by :cpp:type:`gptimer_handle_t`.
-The driver behind will manage all available hardware resources in a pool, so that you do not need to care about which timer and which group it belongs to.
+The driver behind manages all available hardware resources in a pool, so that you do not need to care about which timer and which group it belongs to.

 To install a timer instance, there is a configuration structure that needs to be given in advance: :cpp:type:`gptimer_config_t`:

 - :cpp:member:`gptimer_config_t::clk_src` selects the source clock for the timer.
 The available clocks are listed in :cpp:type:`gptimer_clock_source_t`, you can only pick one of them.
 For the effect on power consumption of different clock source, please refer to Section :ref:`gptimer-power-management`.

 - :cpp:member:`gptimer_config_t::direction` sets the counting direction of the timer, supported directions are listed in :cpp:type:`gptimer_count_direction_t`, you can only pick one of them.

 - :cpp:member:`gptimer_config_t::resolution_hz` sets the resolution of the internal counter.
 Each count step is equivalent to **1 / resolution_hz** seconds.

 -  :cpp:member:`gptimer_config::intr_priority` sets the priority of the timer interrupt.
 If it is set to ``0``, the driver will allocate an interrupt with a default priority.
 Otherwise, the driver will use the given priority.